-Primary clients: environmental conservation and humanitarian NGOs in low-income countries
+Primary clients: magazines; environmental conservation and humanitarian NGOs in developing tropics

 Africa Asia Latin America Oceania USA & Canada